What are Reach's beliefs?

 Is Reach part of a denomination?

 Reach is an independent/non-denominational church.
 We're not opposed to denominations, we just don't happen to belong to one.
-We do, however, connect relationally with a family of churches, which is a fancy way of saying a "network" we helped start.
-Reach Kirkland, Reach New Castle (PA), and Reach Everett all share the same name, mission, vision, and values, but function autonomously, creatively engaging our respective contexts with the Gospel.
-We are legally independent churches with our own local pastors, preachers and leaders, but we do support one another whenever it makes sense.
-Much like our sending church in Kirkland, we in Everett hope to send out plants of our own in due time.
+We initially planted as part of a family of churches, which is a fancy way of saying a "network" we helped start.
+Each church shared the same name, mission, vision, and values, but now function autonomously, creatively engaging our respective contexts with the Gospel.
+We are legally independent churches with our own local elders, pastors, and leaders, but we do encourage and support one another whenever it makes sense.
+Much like our sending church, we hope to send out church plants of our own in due time.

 How is money handled?